akshell/docs/guide/db-and-fs.rst

 A file storage is intended for storing unstructured data in files grouped under directories.
-It has the same semantics as a common file system on your local hard drive, so in this section you don't have to learn anything.
+It has the same semantics as a common file system on your local hard drive; so in this section you don't have to learn anything.

 File and directory names could contain any Unicode symbol except